jeffreydigitalhistory/example_fail-log_craftingDH/2019-05-13-week-2-fail-log.md

 (Note: This is a scratch pad; record of commands, code written, memos to self of websites gone for help etc)

 ## Activities for this week:
-Writing in Markdown
+Writing in Markdown,
-Using the DH Box command line
+Using the DH Box command line,

-Converting files with the command line
+Converting files with the command line,

-Setting up GitHub
+Setting up GitHub,

-Interacting with GitHub from the command line
+Interacting with GitHub from the command line,

 Markdown: